 - What steps are Facilities Services taking for reopening campus buildings?

-- Building Services staff are changing air filters and performing preventive maintenance on building HVAC systems before they are brought back online.
+- Building Services staff have been changing filters and performing preventive maintenance on building HVAC systems, including assessment of building ventilation systems for proper operation.
 Building plumbing systems are also being flushed to remove stagnant or standing water.

 - Can departments continue to place standard work orders and maintenance requests?